armory/spinnaker-custom-stages/jira/run-job/README.md

 # GitLab Stage

-This container allows you to trigger a GitLab pipeline (which lives in a repo, and is attached to a specific branch), wait for it to complete, and gather information about the triggered pipeline.
+This container allows you to wait for a JIRA issue to be in a specific state

 ## Create Secret